Quick read – COVID Vaccines important points

 Conjugate vaccines – It is a type of subunit vaccine where a weak antigen (like a polysaccharide), is combined with a strong antigen (like a protein or toxoid) as a carrier so that the immune system generates a stronger response to the weak antigen.
-An example is the pneumococcal conjugate vaccine (PCV) which is preferred over the subunit polysaccharide vaccine especially in people with immature immune systems (children) and waning immunity (elderly).
+An example is the pneumococcal conjugate vaccine (PCV) which is preferred over the subunit polysaccharide vaccine especially in people with immature immune systems (children).
 Similarly, the meningococcal ACWY vaccine consists of polysaccharide subunits conjugated with the diphtheria toxoid.
 Others include Hemophilus influenzae (Hib) and typhoid conjugate vaccines.

 Toxoid vaccines – These consist of inactivated toxins (toxoids) released by certain bacteria that cause the disease, and are recognized by our immune system.
 Examples are vaccines for diphtheria and tetanus.